 rsynchas some advantages.
 It has built-in compression and you can sync whole folders.
 In later operations only the differences are transmitted reducing bandwidth.
 We recommend this method if you want an identical, synchronised copy of folders or files on a local machine.

-- if you want to browse files and file systems without downloading everything then
+- if you want to browse files and file systems remotely without downloading everything then

 sshfsis the tool of choice as described here.